marcosdima/godot-fw/docs/RULES.md

 ## Evaluation

-The `StateSystem` evaluates rules sequentially, in priority order.
+The `StateModule` evaluates rules sequentially, in priority order.

 Each rule receives the current conditions and may modify their intensity directly.